ThomasLastName/quality-of-life/README.md

 # Installation

+Try
+> `pip install --upgrade git+https://github.com/ThomasLastName/quality-of-life.git`

-Basically, just clone this repo to anywhere on the path for your Python environment.
+Failing that, try cloning this repo to wherever you want and then add the directory of the repo to the PATH for your environment (or system).

 ---